 The data resources listed here focus specifically on the State of Georgia and/or the Atlanta area.
 Additional data on Georgia, at the state and/or local levels, are also available via various of the resources listed here.

 Atlanta Regional Commission (ARC) -- The ARC is a regional planning and development for the Atlanta metro region, defined as the city and the immediately-surrounding counties.
-The ARC's Info Center distributes a variety of data about the region, including forecasts, summaries of data from the 2010 Census, statistical profiles of Atlanta and its neighboring counties, and a very nice collection of GIS data for the region.
+The ARC's Info Center distributes a variety of data about the region, including forecasts, summaries of data from the 2020 Census and the American Community Survey, statistical profiles of Atlanta and its neighboring counties, and very nice collections of GIS data for the region.

 GeorgiaDATA -- UGA's GeorgiaDATA is an interface for creating tables of county-level data from the Georiga County Guide.